vinceskahan/v5wiki/Python-3-strategy.md

 be ready for Python 3.

 Our strategy is to support both, at least for a while.
 This guide covers how to convert and run code that will run under both Python 2 and Python 3.
+It starts with the easy stuff.
+There is a separate section on the end that deals with strings.

 1. Use the utility `2to3` with the `-l` flag to see what needs to be changed.
 Note that this tool will not investigate any doctest code embedded in comments, so you'll still have to scan the file manually.